A new Fractal Mean-Field analysis in phase transition: Introduction

 with $\psi(\vec{x})$ the fluctuation of the local order-parameters and $\langle\cdots\rangle$ the equilibrium average in a $d$-dimensional lattice.
 The Ornstein--Zernike approximation \cite{Ornstein14,Kardar07} leads, in homogeneous continuous media, to the formal relation

-Its solution, $G(r)\propto r^{2-d}\mathrm{e}^{-r/\rho}$, captures large-scale correlation decay, with $G(r)\propto r^{2-d}$ at the critical point where $\rho\to\infty$, the correlation length diverging as $\rho\propto|T-T_c|^{-\nu}$.
-Notwithstanding, this behavior breaks down at certain dimensions: for $d=2$ it predicts a constant correlation, while for $d<2$ it yields a non-physical increase with distance.
+Its solution, $G(r)\propto r^{2-d}\mathrm{e}^{-r/\rho}$, captures the large-scale correlation decrease, with $G(r)\propto r^{2-d}$ at the critical point where $\rho\to\infty$, the correlation length diverging as $\rho\propto|T-T_c|^{-\nu}$.
+However, this behavior breaks down at certain dimensions: for $d=2$ it predicts a constant correlation, while for $d<2$ it yields a non-physical increase with distance.
 Empirically, scattering experiments contradict this mean-field prediction, prompting Fisher's introduction of the exponent $\eta$, which follows the scaling relation

 and corrects the short-distance scaling of $G(r)$ \cite{Fisher64}: